Now it’s time for us to step in and start working with your solicitor on the paperwork to start the legal transfer of ownership to the new buyer.

 Adur and Worthing Council, for example, currently aim to complete the local authority basic searches LLC1 (Local Land Charges Register) and CON29R (local searches including planning proposals, building developments and conservation area notices) within 10 to 15 working days.
 It’s best to get this underway as soon as possible and keep in regular contact with your solicitor regarding its progress.

 What are ‘property searches’?

 Essentially, searches are enquiries made by your solicitor to various organisations in order to provide more information about a property.
-The main searches are submitted to Local Councils, the Environment Agency and Water Authorities.
-Information gathered might include details of common drains and access rights, the ground the property is built on and whether planning permission may be granted for future development, for example.
+The main searches are submitted to Local Councils, the Environment Agency, and Water Authorities.
+Information gathered might include details of common drains and access rights, the ground the property is built on, and whether planning permission may be granted for future development.